svmpsp/bad-framework/README.md

 > $ bad init

 **WARNING:** the **bad init** command overwrites previous configuration files in the current directory.
- To avoid naming collision and data losses, we recommend moving to and empty directory before running **bad init**
+ To avoid naming collision and data losses, we recommend moving to an empty directory before running **bad init**

 Create a new directory with:
 > $ mkdir bad-installation && cd bad-installation